PuravsPoint/DecipheringUAL/README.md

 [01-Access](01-Access.md) - This page walks through setting up initial access to the UAL using Purview Audit.

-[02-New-RoleGroup] - This page will break down the auditing of New-RoleGroup operation event including key fields of note and how to decipher them
+[02-New-RoleGroup] - This upcoming page will break down the auditing of New-RoleGroup operation event including key fields of note and how to decipher them